jmrkg/jmrkg/README.md

-# About Me : An IT professional
+# About Me
   /-I specialize in providing top-notch tech support to individuals and businesses alike.
-With a wealth of experience in troubleshooting hardware and software issues, setting up networks, and optimizing system performance, I am committed to delivering efficient solutions tailored to specific needs.My expertise spans across various platforms and environments, including Windows, macOS, Linux, and mobile devices.
-Whether you're encountering network connectivity issues, software glitches, or need guidance with system configurations, But  recently Just hooked with name "Data".
-So I'm trying to start new focus for Data analyst.
+With a wealth of experience in troubleshooting hardware and software issues, setting up networks, and optimizing system performance.
+Woking with cloud computing- Azure, GCP.
+I am committed to delivering efficient solutions tailored to specific needs.My expertise spans across various platforms and environments, including Windows, macOS, Linux, and mobile devices.
+Whether you're encountering network connectivity issues, Developing services in Cloud, software glitches, or need guidance with system configurations,
 # My linkedin - https://www.linkedin.com/in/jessymgomes/
 # Education -
         /- Bsc In Computer Studies